dpfens/World-Bank-Python/README.md

 - get(page=1, per_page=50]
     - Returns a list of all [LendingTypes](#lendingtypes)

-See the [WorldBank Lending Type API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898608-api-lending-type-queries) for more details
+See the [World Bank Lending Type API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898608-api-lending-type-queries) for more details

 ### Region